a-r-m-i-n/dce/Documentation/Introduction/Index.rst

 + Special handling for group, select and inline fields
 + Convert comma separated lists of uids to ready to use arrays
-+ Uses extbase models (instead of associated arrays)  if requested table has one configured
++ Uses extbase models (instead of associated arrays, if requested table has one configured)

 Sections
 """"""""